 - Mini-blinds installed.

 - The carpeting will remain and will be professionally cleaned regularly.

 - Lamps are provided.
 There is no overhead lighting in the rooms.

-Will the rooms will have their own bathrooms?
+Will the rooms have their own bathrooms?

 A comprehensive surveillance camera system is in place to assist with security around the exterior of Richmond Hall.
 This includes the open area in the front of the main entrance building, the secured pedestrian entry area, all parking lot locations, both vehicular gates, and common areas in the back of the property.
 The use of cameras in the area will be posted.
 This system will record all activity and will be used by William & Mary Police.